EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Method

 \paragraph{Scanning the video: Viewer scanning and localizing}

-Inspired by the Bottom-Up (stimulus-driven) and Top-Down (goal-driven) Activation schema proposed by GS2.0 \citep{GS2.0NO2}, which also guides human's dragging the progress bar when watching videos, we design the \textbf{Viewer} module to explicitly incorporate two complementary tasks:
+Inspired by the Bottom-Up (stimulus-driven) and Top-Down (goal-driven) Activation schema proposed by GS2.0 \citep{GS2.0NO2}, which also guides humans' scrubbing the seek bar when watching videos, we design the \textbf{Viewer} module to explicitly incorporate two complementary tasks:

 \textit{\textbf{(i) Scanning:}} summarize the content of a video snippet given a timestamp range;

 \textit{\textbf{(ii) Localizing:}} retrieve a timestamp range given a text summarization of a video snippet.